-What is End User Computing?
+What is End User Computing (EUC)?

 Microsoft Excel® is one of the most common examples of End User Computing platforms – readily accessible, fast, flexible, and familiar.
 Over time, EUCs have become essential to many financial operations, allowing users to manage and manipulate data quickly and efficiently.
 As such, End User Computing can be beneficial when faced with fast-changing regulations.

 These features make End User Computing appealing and critical to business structures, but also make them difficult to manage and control.
 EUC applications aren’t subject to the same monitoring as traditional applications, and frequently management lacks visibility into how integral EUCs are within the company.
 So the advantages of EUCs have actually begun presenting risks to the businesses relying on them.